Insight Meditation with Sharon Salzberg and Joseph Goldstein

 Is insight meditation the same as mindfulness?

 They are closely related but not identical.
-Mindfulness is one of the core skills developed through insight meditation — the capacity to maintain present-moment awareness without judgment.
+Mindfulness is one of the core skills developed through this tradition — the capacity to maintain present-moment awareness without judgment.
 Insight meditation is a broader tradition that includes mindfulness as a central element along with other practices such as lovingkindness and investigation of the nature of experience.

 How long does it take to see results from insight meditation?